cmayorga/atrium-hookaton/README.md

 Due to the locking model of Uniswap v4 hooks, the hook **does not directly call `modifyLiquidity`**.
 Instead, it computes and exposes the ranges, which are then executed by a dedicated **periphery executor** contract in a single transaction.

-This is the intended and safe pattern for Uniswap v4 hooks.

 ---

 ## What the hook does